makersacademy/rps-challenge/ORIGINAL_README.md

 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

+As usual please start by

+* Forking this repo
+* TEST driving development of your app

 ## Bonus level 1: Multiplayer